distkv-project/distkv/docs/pine.md

 # Pine Ecosystem

 ## Introduction
 The Pine ecosystem is a module of Distkv.
-It extends the ability that users can use the out-of-box components for their Web applications and micro-services.
+It extends the ability that users can use the out-of-box components for their Web applications and Microservices.

 Pine is also an open ecosystem that any body can contribute a component to it.